daskeyboard/daskeyboard.io/q-cloud-or-local.md

  will communicate with the Q desktop installed on the computer and will communicate with connected Q enabled devices.

--	Signal propagation: about 20 seconds (to be improved)
+-	Signal propagation: about 5 minutes
 -	Internet Accessibility
 -	Integration with IFTTT etc
 -	OAuth credential requirement